 An introduction to the various theories, processes, and functions of management; apply theories to a business environment; identify leadership roles in organizations; and describe elements of the communication process.
+Credit: 3 semester hours

 BMGT 1344 Negotiations and Conflict Management

 Theories which aid in the diagnosis of interpersonal and intergroup conflict.
 The role of manager as negotiator, intermediary, and problem-solver.
 Three lecture hours per week.
 Credit: 3 semester hours